Ford Kent engine: Endura-E (1995–2002)

-Compression Ratio: 8.8:1

 Motorsport

 Ford Kent engines had a profound influence on motorsport, possibly more so than any other mass-produced engines did in the history of motorsport.
 The Satta/Hruska designed Alfa Romeo 750/101 1290 cc DOHC engine, and the Alex von Falkenhausen Motorenbau designed SOHC 1773 cc BMW M118 engine may have had similar influence on the motorsport scenes in Italy and Germany respectively, but not internationally.

 Lotus used Ford Kent engines on Lotus Mk.VII to establish its corporate foundation, and subsequently used most of the Cosworth early racing engines for the legendary success in motorsport.
 Lotus also built the successful Lotus TwinCam engine for Lotus Elan on the Kent block, crank and conrods.

 Cosworth's initial products were all Ford Kent based, and the later SCA, FVA and the BD series used Kent blocks to dominate many FIA categories including Formula 2 and Formula 3.

 In addition, many respected racing engine builder/tuners, such as Holbay, Vegantune, Novamotor, Brian Hart, Richardson and Wilcox owe their foundations to the Ford Kent-based engines.

 Furthermore, the Kent Crossflow engine was used as the regulation engine in Formula Ford, although it was originally proposed to be the pre-crossflow 1498 cc Cortina GT unit in 1967 (before the establishment of the series).
 In Europe, Formula Ford switched to the Zetec, but American Formula Ford continued to be Kent-powered until 2010; the SCCA having approved the use of the Honda L15A i-VTEC for Formula F.

 As it was nearly impossible to succeed in motorsport without some activities in Formula 2, 3 or Formula Ford, most of the well-known racing drivers in the 1960s, 1970s and 1980s owe their careers to Ford Kent to some extent, and the current historic motor racing depends heavily on the Kent-based engines.